-“This study will evaluate the nature and impact of WMP’s partnership with the Trust in the design and delivery of City of Culture.
-We are interested to understand how the police are working with a wide range of arts and culture projects and what impacts this has on the practices of the police, and of those designing and leading cultural events.
+“In this study we investigate how the police are working with a wide range of arts and culture projects and what impacts this has on the practices of the police, and of those designing and leading cultural events.
 We hope that our research will provide new understandings of policing that can be translated into changes in policy and practice.
 This is the first time that the police have partnered in a cultural mega event and our work has the potential to influence the nature and success of future policing partnerships around large-scale events.”

 Professor Jackie Hodgson

 The research asks a number of salient questions, including:

 - To what extent has the model of partnership with the Trust ensured that WMP can contribute to Coventry City of Culture in order to make positive impacts in the city?

 - What are the benefits to the police of arts-led collaborations in building relationships with vulnerable or seldom heard communities?

 - What benefits has the police partnership with City of Culture brought to young people, areas of deprivation, those most fearful of crime and those suffering health and economic disadvantage?